 (b) substantially meet the requirements of this Act for consultation on the proposed regulatory instrument,.

-(5) Regulations made in terms of section 5 of the Financial Supervision of the Road Accident Fund Act, 1993 (Act No. 8 of 1993), and in force on the date on which this Part comes into effect continue in force, but may be amended or repealed by Regulations made in terms of section 5 by the Prudential Authority.
+(5) Regulations made in terms of section 5 of the Financial Supervision of the Road Accident Fund Act, 1993 (Act No. 8 of 1993), and in force on the date on which this section comes into effect continue in force, but may be amended or repealed by Regulations made in terms of section 5 by the Prudential Authority.

 (6) An ombud scheme that, immediately before the repeal of the Financial Services Ombuds Schemes Act, 2004 came into effect, was recognised in terms of that Act must be taken to be a recognised industry ombud scheme as if it had been recognised under this Act.